 About UW-Milwaukee College of Nursing

-The baccalaureate degree program in nursing at UW-Milwaukee is regionally accredited by the Higher Learning Commission, and the Commission on Collegiate Nursing Education.
+This online nursing degree program at UW-Milwaukee is regionally accredited by the Higher Learning Commission, and the Commission on Collegiate Nursing Education.
 The State of Wisconsin Board of Nursing has approved this program as well.

-- You will be given a minimum of 60 credits for your general education and nursing courses earned in your associate degree in nursing (ADN) or nursing diploma program).
+You will be given a minimum of 60 credits for your general education and nursing courses earned in your ADN (or nursing diploma program).
 Plus, we’ll review your transcripts for all additional transfer credit from coursework you may have done outside your ADN.